Eugene Louis Faccuito: 2000 and beyond

 Throughout the 2000s, Luigi choreographed and staged numbers for many benefit events, including Michael Zaslow's benefits for A.L.S.
 (Lou Gehrig's disease) on Broadway, the Dance Library of Israel, the New York Jazz Choreography Project, Dancers Over 40 benefits for Broadway Cares/Equity Fights AIDS, the TranscenDance Group dance company, and the Ailey/Fordham Bachelor of Fine Arts Senior Solo Concert.

 Luigi died on April 7, 2015, at the age of 90, in his Manhattan home.

 Awards and honors

-He has been commended for his life's work by three U.S. presidents – Reagan, Bush, and Clinton.
+Luigi has been commended for his life's work by three U.S. presidents – Reagan, Bush, and Clinton.
 He received the "Fred Astaire Award from the Theatre Development Fund, a proclamation for "Luigi Day in New York City" from Mayor Ed Koch, was the grand marshal of the Dance Parade on Broadway in 2008, and an Ohio governor awarded him the Man of the Year in his hometown.

-In 2013 he was honored by Antonio Fini with the Lifetime Achievement Award at the inaugural Italian International Dance Festival.
+In 2013 Luigi was honored by Antonio Fini with the Lifetime Achievement Award at the inaugural Italian International Dance Festival.

-He received the Lifetime Achievement Award in Dance at the 2013 Bessie Awards.
+Luigi received the Lifetime Achievement Award in Dance at the 2013 Bessie Awards.